-The PORTA pins can be configured to operate as Interrupt-on-Change (IOC) pins.
-On the PIC16(L)F1829 devices, the PORTB pins can also be configured to operate as IOC pins.
+The PORTB pins can be configured to operate as Interrupt-on-change (IOC) pins.
 An interrupt can be generated by detecting a signal that has either a rising edge or a falling edge.
-Any individual port pin, or combination of port pins, can be configured to generate an interrupt.
+Any individual PORTB pin can be configured to generate an interrupt.
 The interrupt-on-change module has the following features:

-- Interrupt-on-change enable (Master Switch)
+- · Interrupt-on-change enable (Master Switch)

-- · Individual pin configuration
+- Individual pin configuration

 - · Rising and falling edge detection

-- Individual pin interrupt flags
+- · Individual pin interrupt flags